 Finally, the fourth topic is economic development.
 In our community, [information on current efforts to promote economic development].
 Are there any comments about economic development needs or opportunities?

 Now that we have outlined many of the needs that we have in our community, let’s discuss the specific funding opportunity available.
 In 2024, TDA is accepting applications for the Colonia Fund: Construction Program and the County intends to submit an application.
 We will apply for $1,000,000.
 If our initial application is successful, TDA will invite the County to identify a project and develop a full application that must primarily benefit low- to moderate-income persons who reside in colonia communities.
-We do not anticipate that any project we identify will result in displacement of residents or businesses; however, if this does occur we will minimize the impact of such displacement and assist displaced persons as required by the program.
-I have a copy of the Community Application Guide which includes a list of eligible activities for this funding competition, which I can share with you as well.
+We do not anticipate that any project we identify will result in displacement of residents or businesses; however, if this does occur, we will minimize the impact of such displacement and assist displaced persons, as required by the program.
+I have a copy of the Community Application Guide that includes a list of eligible activities for this funding competition, which I can share with you as well.

 If you have any additional comments, concerns, or community needs to include after this hearing concludes, please send them to: [name and contact information]